oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="NavigationPropertyPathBinding" href="#NavigationPropertyPathBinding">13.4.1 Navigation Property Path Binding</a>

-A navigation property binding MUST specify a path to a navigation property of the entity set's or singleton\'s declared entity type, or a navigation property reached through a chain of type casts, complex properties, or containment navigation properties.
+A navigation property binding MUST specify a path to a navigation property of the entity set's or singleton's declared entity type, or a navigation property reached through a chain of type casts, complex properties, or containment navigation properties.
 If the navigation property is defined on a subtype, the path MUST contain the [qualified